Best Warzone settings on PC to increase FPS

 Running the optimal settings, however, can often alleviate any issues and have your game up and running smoothly after just a few small changes.
-With the recent release of Season 5 utilizing the best settings for FPS on PC is more vital than ever.
+Here are the best settings to get Warzone running with higher FPS.

 For starters, it’s key you have the latest graphics card driver installed on your PC.
 This is a tip that’s mentioned over and over again, but you’d be surprised how much of a difference updating your drivers can have.